 Starting on Friday, 09 August 2019, 12:00 AM PT, Black Desert Online will offer everyone a chance to hop into its massive open world.
 The open beta will be available for four days before it ends on Tuesday, 13 August 2019, 12:00 AM PT.

-If you're looking to play Black Desert Online, you can sign up for the beta test on the official website .
+If you're looking to play Black Desert Online, you can sign up for the beta test on .
 As for the requirements, well, it's completely free, meaning that you don't even need PlayStation Plus subscription, which is usually required for online multiplayer games.

 Unfortunately, the devs did not reveal what type of content will be available during the beta.
 However, those who sign-up to test the game will receive an exclusive Sky Hawk pet once the game launches, allowing players to loot items, find rare monsters and increase Knowledge Gain Chance.